pylelab/USalign/readme.txt

-               and j from complex A and B incorrectly overwrites alignment between chain j and i from complex A and B 2026/08/14: Implement flexible structure alignment by -mm 7
+               and j from complex A and B incorrectly overwrites alignment between chain j and i from complex A and B 2026/08/14: Implement flexible structure alignment by -mm 7 2026/08/19: Print version for -mm 1 when aligning monomers
 ===============================================================================

 =========================